-Any publications generated as a result of an award must acknowledge the partnership specifically referring to support from 'The Oxford McGill ZNZ Partnership in the Neurosciences'.
+Any publications generated as a result of either award type must acknowledge the partnership specifically referring to support from 'The Oxford McGill ZNZ Partnership in the Neurosciences'.
 Investigators should update the partnership coordinators on the progress of publications arising from these awards.